Jumping on a trampoline is a fun activity for children, but it also poses a high risk of injury that might require additional insurance.

 It all depends on your plan.
 It’s common for trampolines to be covered on your homeowners insurance, and also equally common for them to not be.

 There are sometimes stipulations

-Oftentimes if trampolines are included in a homeowners insurance plan, it comes with stipulations.
-These stipulations are based around making the trampoline as safe as possible to limit how dangerous the toy is.
+Often, if trampolines are included in a homeowners insurance plan, they come with stipulations.
+These specifics are based around making the trampoline as safe as possible to limit how dangerous the toy is.